 Have you stayed here before?
+A lover of Kuitpo forest camping?
 Let us know what you thought in the comments below!

 Water loving British girl who moved to Australia and seriously caught the travel bug!
 Loves to explore and share destinations that inspire others to spend more time on the water and in the great outdoors.
 Typically, you’ll find her on a boat or next to the ocean, often in a daydream!